 Sports bettors can also visit a retail sportsbook to sign up for an account, but that will require some traveling.
 The entire signup process can be completed in a matter of minutes, and then you are free to begin betting on sports.

-The IN sports betting rules are very progressive, and it gives sportsbook operators plenty of freedom in terms of betting markets.
+The Indiana sports betting rules are very progressive, and it gives sportsbook operators plenty of freedom in terms of what they can offer punters.
 Of course, the top sports in the United States, especially football, are the most popular betting options for Indiana residents and visitors.

 Outside of the top US professional sports, some of the most popular international sporting events and leagues are also available.
 You can find betting markets anywhere from table tennis to bull riding to sailing.

 Each sportsbook will determine which betting markets they choose to offer, and they are not required to offer them all.
-Some of the international operators in Indiana will choose to focus more on those events, while sites like DraftKings and FanDuel focus on US sports.
+Some of the international operators in Indiana will choose to focus more on those events, while sites like DraftKings Sportsbook and FanDuel Sportsbook focus on American favorites.

 Betting on collegiate sporting events is a major topic of debate throughout the US sports betting industry, but it was approved when the law was passed.

 There are two major restrictions when it comes to what can and cannot be offered by sportsbooks in Indiana.
-Esports and betting on all amateur sporting events are strictly prohibited.
+Esports betting and wagering on amateur sporting events are prohibited.

-For a complete list of all of the available sports and leagues in Indiana, you can visit this site.
+For a complete list of all of the available sports and leagues in Indiana, you can visit the official government site.

-The legal betting age for IN sports betting is 21 years of age.
+The legal betting age for Indiana sports betting is 21 years of age.

 After the Supreme Court lifted the Professional Sports and Amateur Act in 2018, lawmakers in Indiana made it clear that they intended to pass a bill to legalize sports betting in the Hoosier State.
 Lawmakers had support from Governor Eric Holcomb, and the promise was fulfilled in early 2019.